8 Common Dangerous Animals in Yosemite – You May Not Know

 However, the national park service is working towards safety measures for the visitors and trying their best to keep the visitors safe in the park.

-As there are possibilities, the visitor finds wild animals like bears, mountain lions, or any other dangerous animals in the park.
+As there are possibilities, the visitor finds danger-causing animals like bears, mountain lions, or any other dangerous animals in the park.
 So it is important to stay aware and take precautions like you can carry bear spray for your safety.

 Glacier Bay National Park